CFA franc: Name

 Between 1945 and 1958, CFA stood for Colonies françaises d'Afrique ("French colonies of Africa"); then for Communauté française d'Afrique ("French Community of Africa") between 1958 (establishment of the French Fifth Republic) and the independence of these African countries at the beginning of the 1960s.
-Since independence, CFA is taken to mean Communauté Financière Africaine (African Financial Community), but in actual use, the term can have two meanings (see Institutions below).
+Since independence, CFA is taken to mean Communauté Financière Africaine (African Financial Community) or Coopération financière en Afrique centrale (see Institutions below).

 History

 Creation

 The CFA franc was created on 26 December 1945, along with the CFP franc.
 The reason for their creation was the weakness of the French franc immediately after World War II.
 When France ratified the Bretton Woods Agreement in December 1945, the French franc was devalued in order to set a fixed exchange rate with the US dollar.
 New currencies were created in the French colonies to spare them the strong devaluation, thereby making it easier for them to import goods from France (and simultaneously making it harder for them to export goods to France).
 French officials presented the decision as an act of generosity.
 René Pleven, the French Minister of Finance, was quoted as saying: